Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Status: Discontinued

-In addition to producing the Original Floyd Rose (OFR) tremolo for Floyd Rose, Schaller also produced their own licensed tremolo, primarily as an aftermarket alternative to an OFR.
-These were advertised and sold by Schaller directly to the public.
+In addition to producing the Original Floyd Rose (OFR) tremolo for Floyd Rose, Schaller produced their own proprietary licensed tremolo as an aftermarket alternative to the OFR.
+The Schaller Licensed Tremolo (SLT) was advertised and sold by Schaller directly to the public.
+All parts between the SLT and the OFR are interchangeable.
+Although the two appear identical, there are some very minor manufacturing differences between them:

-The Schaller Licensed Tremolo has "Schaller" embossed on one side of the base and "Made in Germany by Schaller" embossed on the other side of the base.
-The block is stamped with the '661 and '236 patent numbers and the block size.
-All parts between the Schaller licensed tremolo and the OFR are interchangeable.
+The Schaller Licensed Tremolo has "Schaller" embossed on one side of the baseplate and "Made in Germany by Schaller" embossed on the other.
+The block is stamped with U.S. patent numbers 4,549,461 and 4,497,236, along with the block size.

-Several guitar brands opted for the licensed Schaller tremolo as standard on some of their production guitars at different times, such as Jackson, B.C.
-Rich (1988-1992 NJ Series), Charvel, Fender, Squier, Hamer, Washburn, and Fernandes.
-Some left-handed models that came standard with the Schaller licensed include the 1996/1997 Japan-only Grover Jackson RR/L.D-144 and Grover Jackson SL/L.D-138, this 1995 USA-made lefty Hamer Diablo, and this USA-made 1989 lefty Charvel Deluxe 475.
-The 2005 Japan-only Jackson Stars Series included four lefty models with the Schaller licensed tremolo, the SL-J2L, RR-J2L, DK-03L, and RR-03L.
+Examples of left-handed guitars that came standard with the Schaller Licensed Tremolo include the 1996/1997 Japan-only Grover Jackson RR/L.D-144 and Grover Jackson SL/L.D-138, this 1995 USA-made lefty Hamer Diablo, and this USA-made 1989 lefty Charvel Deluxe 475.
+The Hisashi Imai "Stabilizer" Signature model by Fernandes came with the Schaller Licensed tremolo but was only available left-handed in 2003.
+The 2005 Japan-only Jackson Stars Series included four lefty models with the Schaller Licensed tremolo: the SL-J2L, RR-J2L, DK-03L, and RR-03L.

 Schaller phased out left handed units beginning in 2012.

-Lockmeister 6
+LockMeister 6

 Status: Current

 The Schaller LockMeister® 6 Tremolo is a further development of Schaller's licensed proprietary tremolo system "using newer technologies."
 It is made in Germany.
 All studs, inserts and screws are black-zinc and black-chrome finished.
-It has height-adjusted one-piece string saddles for 12" tremolo-radius, eliminating the need for shims.
+It has height-adjustable, one-piece string saddles for 12" tremolo-radius, eliminating the need for shims.
 The fine tuner screws also have longer threads.
-It had "Schaller" engraved on the base plate and the block size stamped into the block.
+It had "Schaller" engraved on the baseplate and the block size stamped into the block.
 The tremolo was updated in 2023 to allow different radii.
+Also with the update, the baseplate inscription changed to "LOCKMEISTER."
+Longer fine tuners have been added in 2025.

-The Lockmeister is also a direct replacement for the Original Floyd Rose.
+The LockMeister is also a direct replacement for the Original Floyd Rose.
 Left hand models are available in chrome, Satin chrome, black, gold, nickel, and ruthenium.

 I am not aware of any guitar brands that use this for their model ranges.
 This type of tremolo is aimed at Custom builders, such as Gaskell Guitars (myself), and for individuals that want to change an existing guitar.